 Pros and Cons of Using Plus500

-As a trader, you want to leverage all that this broker provides to get the most out of the CFD market.
+As a trader, you want to leverage all that a broker provides to get the most out of the CFD market.
 Among the many benefits is access to a wide range of financial asset classes, risk management tools, real-time alerts, and affordable fees.

 What cryptocurrencies can you trade on Plus500?

 Cryptocurrencies were introduced around the same time Plus500 came into being.
-This prompted the platform to immediately list the first Bitcoin CFD in the world in 2013.
-Since then, the platform has listed and introduced several other cryptocurrencies into its brokerage.
+This prompted the trading platform to immediately list the first Bitcoin CFD in the world in 2013.
+Since then, the trading platform has listed and introduced several other cryptocurrencies into its brokerage.

 Major Cryptos Traded on Plus500